codewars/docs/content/getting-started/registering.md

 ## Your new account

 Congratulations!
 You solved your first Codewars challenge.
 Now you are ready to finish creating your account.
-Simply fill in a few details or use your GitHub account to authenticate Codewars:
+Simply fill in a few details or use your GitHub account to authenticate yourself on Codewars:

 ![enlist](./img/registering_05_enlist.png)